CreditsLast Updated 2014-08

 This refers to the respect due to every human being.
 If people feel that their dignity is under threat, their anxiety will increase and they will disengage from the training.
 While most trainers are offended by the suggestion that they might not be respectful of their participants, it is surprising how often workshop participants do in fact feel disrespected.
 A sarcastic remark to a late-comer, an off-color joke at the expense of a minority group, or a frustrated sigh in response to a question that has just been answered, are all examples of disrespectful facilitation.
 Also, exercises that cause people to lose their composure in public can also undermine participants’ dignity.

 Another way to make people feel safer is to reduce any threats in the environment.
-The most common threats in the security training classroom are: - The danger of revealing one’s own ignorance or poor security practices. - Confronting one’s fears. - Accessing disturbing thoughts and revisiting memories. - Losing one’s composure in a professional setting.
+The most common threats in the security training classroom are:

 When many people in the group are in the Orange Zone, trainers should be careful of any activities that might exacerbate these threats.
 For example, going around the group asking each person to describe the encryption software they use, knowing that many people in the group do not know what encryption is, will make anxious people feel even less comfortable.